microsoft/playwright/docs/src/navigations.md

 - page executes some scripts and loads resources like stylesheets and images
 - [`event: Page.load`] event is fired
 - page executes dynamically loaded scripts
-- `networkidle` is fired when no new network requests are made for 500 ms

 ## Scenarios initiated by browser UI